microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-reassign.md

 Only teachers can perform this action.

 Reassigned is a new submission status added, so it will be treated as an unknown enum member.
 If the header Prefer: include-unknown-enum-members is not provided, a reassigned submission will be mapped as a returned submission.
-This means, `reassigned` status will be mapped to `returned` status, and `reassignedDateTime` and `reassignedBy` properties will be mapped to `returnedDateTime` and `returnedBy`.
+This means, `reassigned` status will be mapped to `returned` status, and `reassignedDateTime` and `reassignedBy` properties will be mapped to `returnedDateTime` and `returnedBy` respectively.

 If the header `Prefer: include-unknown-enum-members` is provided, reassigned submission remains in `reassigned` status.
 You can refer response examples for further details.